inspeq/inspeq-docs/ResponseStructure.md

 ### Definition

-This tests list of keywords that should not be present in the response.
+Test the List of keywords that should not be present in the response.

 ### Response Structure